 - Divide the batter evenly between the 12 muffin cups.

-- Bake at 400 F (205 C) for about 13-15 minutes, or until a toothpick inserted in the center comes out with moist crumbs.
+- Bake at 425 F for about 10 minutes and then turn the oven heat down to 350 F (175 C) for about 5 more minutes or until a toothpick inserted in the center comes out with moist crumbs.

 - Blueberry Muffins: Fold in 2 cups (10 oz, 300 gr) fresh or frozen blueberries.